Ben Matulino: 2016

 On 29 January 2016, Matulino was selected in the Warriors' 2016 Auckland Nines squad.
 In April 2016, Matulino was one of six players to be dropped by coach Andrew McFadden after him alongside Manu Vatuvei, Bodene Thompson, Konrad Hurrell, Sam Lisone and Albert Vete after they allegedly mixed prescription pills with energy drinks on a night out in Auckland, a day after the Warriors heavy 42–0 loss to the Melbourne Storm at AAMI Park in Round 8.
 Matulino finished the 2016 NRL season with him playing in 23 matches and scoring 1 try for the Warriors.

 2017

 Matulino missed the first eight rounds of the season after suffering a knee injury at training during the Christmas break.
 On 25 April 2017, Matulino signed with the Wests Tigers from 2018 on a three-year deal, reuniting with coach Ivan Cleary.
-Packer said, "He's the one that gave me my debut and brought me up to full-time training at the Warriors.
+Matulino said, "He's the one that gave me my debut and brought me up to full-time training at the Warriors.
 I have a lot of respect for him and he's shown me a lot of faith.
 Just his approach to coaching stood out for me.
 You don't want to upset him in any way, so you want to play for him."
 Matulino finished his last year with the New Zealand Warriors with him playing in 16 matches and scoring 1 try in the 2017 NRL season.